nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 2. Restore the *dump* into this new DB: `mariadb -u root -p lians_restore < lians_backup.sql`.

-3. Verify the successful restoring: login again with `sudo mariadb -u root -p`, then:
+3. Verify the successful restoring - log in again with `sudo mariadb -u root -p`, then:

 ```sql
 USE lians_restore;